" " Fall Flowers For Hanging Baskets – BesideTheFrontDoor.com

 Verbena

-Verbena is a wonderful full sun, cascading, annual that can tolerate a light frost and still bloom.
-It will keep looking good for a long time when many water-filled topicals like impatiens have long since given up and collapsed from frozen cells bursting and loosing their structure.
+Verbena is a wonderful, full-sun, cascading, semi-hardy perennial that can tolerate a light frost and continue to look great!
+It will keep looking good for a long time when many water-filled topicals like impatiens have long since given up and collapsed; frozen cells bursting and, losing their structure.

 If your containers have verbena in them for the summer, give them a good trim in August to get them refreshed and looking their best for the fall.
-This will encourage brand new growth closer to the base, and prevent them for looking leggy and tired for your fall baskets.
-All verbena asks of you is a good 4-6 hours of sun a day, a fertile, well drained potting soil, and regular watering.
+This will encourage brand-new growth closer to the base, and prevent them from looking leggy and tired for your fall baskets.
+All verbena asks of you is a good 4-6 hours of sun a day, fertile, well-drained potting soil, and regular watering.

 Celosia

 Celosia is a great full sun, taller, later in the year blooming annual.
 You can choose from a variety of hot colors from reds and oranges to pinks and yellows.
 There is also a surprising difference in heights, and in actual flower shapes.
 One type of celocia looks like flames, another like feathers or grass tassel shapes.
 Another has a very distinct and unusual shape of a chicken’s comb.
 Not so much a rooster, of the name cock’s comb, but actually a young male or a large hen’s, comb.
-This is one that is sure to get noticed and questions asked of “where did you ever find?’
+This is flower is sure to get noticed and questions asked of “Where did you ever find it?’

 Gomphrena

-Gomphrena is another lesser known, underused annual with wonderfully unique blossoms.
+Gomphrena is another lesser-known, underused annual with wonderfully unique blossoms.
 These are shaped like little balls the size of pocket-change.
-Dimes to quarters, depending on the variety and the vigor of the plants.
+Dime to quarter-sized blooms, depending on the variety and the vigor of the plants.
 Wonderfully unusual blossoms that remind me of Dr. Seuss’, ‘Horton Hears a Who’ books.
-These will also be wonderful supporting members for many of your fall containers, bravely marching on, shaking off a light frost.
-Comes in colors of pinks, magentas,red and white.
+These will also be wonderful supporting members for many of your fall containers, bravely marching on, and shaking off a light frost.
+Comes in pinks, magentas, red and white.

 Cascading Pansies

 Cascading pansies – most people are familiar with pansies, but cascading pansies are not leggy standard pansies, they are in a category by themselves.
-Viola x wittrockiana variety ‘Coolwave’ The flowers size is between a viola and a pansy, and they have a growth habit that spills over the sides of your hanging basket.
-Most commonly found in purple, yellow and whites.
+Viola x wittrockiana variety ‘Coolwave’ The flower’s size is between a viola and a pansy, and they have a growth habit that spills over the sides of your hanging basket.
+Most commonly found in purple, yellow, and white.

 Lobelia

 Lobelia is a beautiful cascading flowering gem that prefers the cool weather.
 Found mostly in blue shades, but also in white.
-Lobeia prefers a part sun position, but can tolerate almost full sun in the fall, and in cooler temperature locations.
+Lobelia prefers part sun but can tolerate almost full sun in the fall, and in cooler temperature locations.

 Marigolds

-Angelonia Sedum add a great golden color that hangs over the sides of your baskets and stands up to colder weather, continuing to look fabulous!
-Full on sun brings out the best color.
+Golden Sedums add great golden color that hangs over the sides of your baskets and stands up to colder weather, continuing to look fabulous!
+Full-on sun brings out the best color.

 Oxalis

-Use a well drained potting soil with regular watering for your best baskets.
+Use a well-drained potting soil with regular watering for your best baskets.
 This may mean once or even twice a day in hot climates.
-Do not think that a soil that stays soggy will counteract the need to water as often, it doesn’t work that way.
-Please refer to my upcoming post on potting soils for the details why.
-Baskets are gorgeous and dramatic, but will look awful if you let them dry out.
+Do not think that soil that stays soggy will counteract the need to water as often, it doesn’t work that way.
+Please check out my post on watering for the details on why.
+Baskets are gorgeous and dramatic but will look awful if you let them dry out.
 Even once for most.
 The good news is, fall is bringing cooler temperatures, and that means your baskets won’t be water hogs as much.
-But still check them every day.
-You will be rewarded by long lasting, stunning baskets when others have already tossed in the towel for the winter.
+But still, check them every day.
+You will be rewarded by long-lasting, stunning baskets when others have already tossed in the towel for the winter.

 Foliage

-YES foliage.
-Who needs flowers when you have souch fantastic foliage.
+YES, foliage.
+Who needs flowers when you have such fantastic foliage?
 Many flowers are more tender to frost and slower to keep coming with the cooler weather.
-Great foliage RULES in fall.
+Fantastic foliage RULES in fall.

 Purple fountain grass